t-brown/mcds/README.md

 Building / Installation
 -----------------------

+### Building from the repository

+If building from a source release package, e.g. the tarball shipped from
+<https://github.com/t-brown/mcds/releases>, skip to the next section.

 `mcds` relies on the GNU build system [autoconf](https://www.gnu.org/software/autoconf/) and [automake](https://www.gnu.org/software/automake/).

+To use the autotools, invoke:

+    autoreconf -vi

+This will recreate the `configure` script and other auxiliary files required for the build.

+Continue with the instructions in the next section.

+### Building from a source release package

 To install `mcds` with the default options (this includes GPGME support):